nicolasduminil/eip/README.md

   - **Product**.
 A record modeling a canonical product representation.
   - **ProductCatalogRoute**.
 The Camel main route.
 Its listing is shown below:

+Here below is the listing of the `ProductCatalogRoute` class which defines the Camel routes required by our implementation.

     @ApplicationScoped
     public class ProductCatalogRoute extends RouteBuilder